Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: Abstract

 \section{Abstract}

-Within the framework of non-relativistic quantum chromodynamics (NRQCD), we study the production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders.
+Within a phenomenological diquark fragmentation model, we study the production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders.
+The production of $T_{cc}$ is divided into two steps: the perturbative production of heavy $(cc)$-diquark and its nonperturbative hadronization.
 Two diquark configurations of $(cc)[^3S_1]_{\bar{3}}$ and $(cc)[^1S_0]_{6}$ are considered, and the $(cc)[^3S_1]_{\bar{3}}$ state dominates the produciotn of $T_{cc}$.
 We discuss two hadronization models of $(cc)[^3S_1]_{\bar{3}}$ intermediate state into the tetraquark $T_{cc}$.
-At the Circular Electron Positron Collider (CEPC) with center-of-mass energy $\sqrt{s} = 240$ GeV and the luminosity of $10^{34}\ {\rm cm}^{-2}{\rm s}^{-1}$, it is promising to observe the tetraquark $T_{cc}$ via photon-photon fusion process.
-We find that the cross sections are sensitive to charm quark mass.
-And the cross sections at CEPC also have strong dependence on the hadronization models, as well as the photon spectrum functions for initial photons.
+It is found that it is promising to observe the tetraquark $T_{cc}$ via photon-photon fusion process both at the Circular Electron Positron Collider (CEPC) and the International Linear Collider (ILC).
+We find that the cross sections are sensitive to constituent charm quark mass of diquark, and they also have strong dependence on the hadronization models.